 Introduction to the anatomy and physiology of the human ear and the process of hearing.
 Basic principles of hearing assessment and characteristics of hearing disorders.
 Participants develop familiarity with the procedures and instrumentation used to measure human hearing and speech perception.
-Prerequisites: CMDS 200, 261, 460, or instructor's permission.
+Prerequisites: CMDS 200, 261, and 460.
+CMDS majors only.